Next.js vs Traditional Web Development Comparison

 Development Speed: Building Faster, Shipping Sooner

 One of the most significant advantages of Next.js is how it accelerates development without sacrificing quality.
-Here's our breakdown based on building similar projects with both approaches:
+Here's our breakdown for common setup tasks.
+Actual timelines depend on team experience, CMS requirements, design complexity, testing standards, and deployment constraints:

 Development Time Comparison